Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 We typically associate Canada with moose, maple syrup, and ice hockey.
 And so we naturally expected an abundance of moose within the park.

-Turns out there are only about 150 moose in Jasper, and they are harder to spot than you might think.
-We ran into several people at the tail end of their trip who hadn’t seen a single moose.
-But we saw them several times, including this big bull moose, so we know they are there.
+In fact, we ran into several people at the tail end of their trip who hadn’t seen a single moose.
+But we saw them several times during ours, including this big bull moose.
+So we know they are there.

 White-Tailed Deer & Mule Deer